U.S. Government Websites

 State Department - http://www.state.gov

 The State Department website offers a wide range of information of particular interest to Americans living overseas.
-You can find travel advisories and warnings, information on citizenship issues, finding jobs and studying abroad.
-This is the place to find the annual Human Rights Reports issued on over 100 different countries around the world.
-And there is a links page giving you access to all the US Embassies and Consulates with websites: travel.state.gov/links.html http://travel.state.gov/links.html
+US citizens are urged to register at http://www.travel.state.gov/content/travel/english.html (click on "Before you Go" and "Enroll in STEP") for continuously updated travel advisories and warnings, information on citizenship issues, finding jobs and studying abroad.
+This is also the place to find the annual Human Rights Reports issued on over 100 different countries around the world.
+And there is a links page giving you access to all the US Embassies and Consulates with websites: http://www.usembassy.gov/

 OpenCongress - http://www.opencongress.org